manjaryp/GANvsGraphicsvsReal/README.md

 ## Acknowledgement
 This work was supported by the Women Scientist Scheme-A (WOS-A) for Research in Basic/Applied Science from the Department of Science and Technology (DST) of the Government of India

 ## License and copyrights
-(c) Manjary p Gangan and Anoop K, Department of Computer Science, University of Calicut Licensed under the [MIT License]( LICENSE).
+© Manjary P Gangan & Anoop K, Department of Computer Science, University of Calicut Licensed under the [MIT License]( LICENSE).